Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/countingOperations.md

 This is pretty straightforward, as inside of our function we have $1$ assignment, $1$ aritmetic with addition, and $1$ return.
 As such, the total number of operations is as follows
 $$
-T(n) = 1+1+1 = 3.
+T(x) = 1+1+1 = 3.
 $$
-Woah woah there, what the fuck is that $T(n)$?
+Woah woah there, what the fuck is that $T(x)$?
 We were just counting operations, how'd we get a function here?
 Don't worry I'll explain that eventually but for now we will stick with just putting it there with the number of operations.
 So running the code inside of `plus_two`, we would find ourselves with $3$ operations.
 Let's show another example.

 ```python
 def square_plus_two(x):